andrewm44/Home44Python/README.md

 # Introduction
-Simple Python tasks fr Home44 Portal, mostyla round device control
+Simple Python tasks for Home44 Portal, mostly around device control

 A key element is the use of MQTT, via Mosquitto Broker

+Also lifted code for managing remote controls via a Broadlink device form python-broadlink

 # Mosquitto install